iPage was founded in 1998 and hosts over a million websites across two data centers in the US.

 However, the good news is that iPage claims to offer 24/7 uptime monitoring.
 That means the customer support team will immediately be notified if a site goes down.

-Over the last 12 months, iPage’s loading times have been increasing, delivering an average of 992 ms speed.
-That’s three times slower than our fastest host – A2 Hosting.
+Over the last 12 months, iPage’s loading times have been increasing, delivering an average of 1060 ms speed.
+That’s more than three times slower than our fastest host – A2 Hosting.
 So iPage definitely has room for improvement in that area.

 Studies have shown a correlation between fast page speeds and higher conversion rates.
 Lower page speeds have the opposite effect: lower conversion rates and revenue.